ServicePilot Agents

 • Ideal for orchestrated environments

-z/OS Agent IBM z/OS • Advanced data collection on mainframes
+z/OS Agent IBM z/OS from v1r5 to v3r2 • Advanced data collection on mainframes

 • Can run as a standalone agent

-Endpoint Agent Windows Workstations • Hardware & software inventory
+Endpoint Agent From Windows 10 x64 • PC hardware & software inventory

 • Lightweight, targeted data collection